How Does Stress Affect the Body and How to Handle it Without Medication

 Try the following quick and simple stress relievers

 - Breathe In: Lick your lip to wet it then inhale and blow out slowly through your mouth.
 Repeat several times.
-This sensation of a cool puff of air will help you to relax and unwind.
+This sensation of a cool air puff helps you relax and unwind.

-Now that you know more about the effects of stress on the body, you will probably say, "That's a load off my back!"
+Now that you know more on stress and its effects on the body, you will probably say, "That's a load off my back!"

 Practice what you have learned, and you will be on your way to good health.